You’ve probably heard about CBD products and its many potential health benefits…

 - Swish drops around in the mouth (optional) before swallowing them

-- Use CBD consistently each day, slowly changing your daily dose as needed
+- Use CBD consistently each day, slowly changing your daily dose as needed.

 Contrary to what you might think, CBD oil will actually kick in faster the longer you hold it under your tongue.
 Talk about a paradox, right?
 If you want your CBD oil to kick in super-fast, don’t just down it right away.
+So, how long to hold CBD oil under tongue?

 Hold it under your tongue for at least 10-15 seconds — you can go up to a minute if you want — before fully ingesting the remaining oil.
 Waiting this long gives the sensitive mucous membranes in your mouth more time to absorb CBD.
 The longer you hold CBD oil under your tongue the better.
 More CBD will go into the bloodstream and the less it will get ‘caught’ in your digestive tract.